eager-hun/ui-frames/README.md

 Very basic tool to present captioned images in a sequence.

-I imagined using it for demonstrating user interaction design concepts.
+I imagined using it for demonstrating concepts in user interaction design.

 ## Demo